 Travel Hashtags: Finding Ones That Fit Your Photo

 I always use 30 hashtags on each photo (almost always).
 When picking hashtags, I look at where I am going, the content I am shooting and what re-post pages the content will fit.
-For example, My content tends to fall in line often with Anthropologie, Passport By Forbes and Townandcountry, so I ALWAYS use their hashtags on travel photos.
+For example, My content tends to fall in line often with Passport By Forbes, Coastal Living, Travel and Leisure, Hotel re-post pages, etc., so I ALWAYS use their hashtags on travel photos.
 Which HAS landed me re-posts from them several times.

 I stay in a lot of hotels in my travels and share quite a bit of content from there.
 It takes a bit of research but if you take a hotel like Atlantis in the Bahamas, I recently stayed in The Cove. which has its own Instagram page, as does Atlantis, who is part of Autograph hotels and Marriott.
 Between all the travel hashtags you could get for this collection for one photo just based on the hotel brand, is about 10.
-That is 10 chances to get re-posted by these hotel accounts.
+That is 10 chances to get re-posted by these hotel accounts if they like your content.

 How to find travel hashtags for photos: